CloudyUnity/High5ive/Docs/Docs.md

 ## ButtonUI

 This is an example of a Widget that implements IClickable.
-I recommend reading up on how interfaces work if you're rusty.
 ButtonUI contains a Widget of its own!
 How cute.
 Widgetception.
 It's a LabelUI which is manually drawn from within ButtonUI's draw().
 The LabelUI allows the ButtonUI to have text on it automatically.
 Because ButtonUI implements IClickable it has an m_onClickEvent.
 You can subscribe as many functions as you want to this event and when the button is clicked all of them will be called, one by one.